Where to Stay in Shanghai: Best Areas and Hotels (2026)

 Things to Do in Lujiazui

-- Shanghai Tower Observation Deck – highest view in China.
+- Shanghai Tower Observation Deck — highest view in China (632 meters).

 - Oriental Pearl Tower — iconic tower with observation decks and glass floor.

-- Shanghai Ocean Aquarium – family-friendly and close to the towers.
+- Shanghai Ocean Aquarium — family-friendly, right next to the towers.

-- Super Brand Mall – one of Shanghai’s biggest malls.
+- Super Brand Mall — one of Shanghai's biggest malls, great for rainy days.

 Pro Tips

-- Best area if you want skyline views, but it’s across the river from the historic Bund (10 min taxi or subway ride).
+- Best area if you want skyline views, but you're across the river from the historic Bund (2 metro stops or a 10-minute taxi ride).

-- Most hotels here are in tall towers, so book a room with a view.
+- Most hotels here are in tall towers, so always request a high-floor room with a river view.

-- Great for couples or business trips, less practical for families with young kids.
+- Great for couples or business trips — less practical for families with young kids who need parks and open spaces.

 - Mandarin Oriental Pudong Shanghai — From $280/night